Trainers

 James Ferguson

 One of the rising stars of British Flat racing, James Ferguson has already enjoyed several high-profile successes since sending out his first runners in 2019.
 James quickly enjoyed domestic success with the talented two-year-old filly and Group 3 winner Mise En Scene, as well as a valuable Heritage Handicap success with Owners Group’s First Folio.
 In 2022 he plundered the Group 2 Great Voltigeur at York with Deauville Legend, a big race success that followed El Bodegon’s Group 1 French win at the end of the previous season.
+He continued his success through 2023 with 28 domestic winners, including the Listed Feilden Stakes with Canberra Legend, as well a valuable win in Australia’s Moet & Chandon St Leger Stakes with Land Legend.

 • Kevin Philippart de Foy